 Certain items require a deeper investment both in terms of cost and the time of the customer simply because of the importance of the purchase.

 For example, if you’re planning to purchase a car, you want to be sure you’re making the right purchase as you’ll be taking a loan for the same.
 You don’t want to mid-way realize that it isn’t something you wanted.

 The same holds true for SaaS products – nobody wants to sign up for a subscription model unless they’re absolutely sure the product/ service will add value to them continually.

 This is where a successful cold email campaign catches on with content.
 Instead of a discount on your product/ service, offer a free resource to your prospect.
 It could be a free ebook about how they can solve their day-to-day challenges, a printable checklist, and so on.

 The only aim here is to provide the prospect with a piece of content that will be useful to them.
 You’re not trying to book a meeting or see if they’re interested in your product.

 Think of this as getting a chance to test drive a luxury vehicle before you even start thinking about investing in it.

 3. Make it conversational

 Communication is key here and language is the most important card of the game.
 People want to talk to people.
-They want to be understood, they want their problems to be identified and goals to be seen.
+They want to be understood, they want their problems to be identified and their goals to be seen.

 A great performing cold email campaign is one that is personalized to the last detail.
 According to a study, personalization improved response rates by a whopping 50% or even higher in some cases.
 But personalization isn’t just about the first name in the subject line, or how you tailor the message to a prospect’s needs.
 It’s also about how you talk.